IEEEFiratComputerSociety/Letter_Digit_Classification/README.md

-In this section, as the IEEE Firat Image Processing Team, We have learned image processing and deep learning.
+In this section, as the IEEE Firat Computer Society Image Processing Team, We have learned image processing and deep learning.
 We used them in the project.

 # Letter and Digit Detection